 Mercersburg Academy is committed to providing its students with opportunities for growth and leadership.
-With this understanding, Mercersburg has intentionally and purposefully put in place numerous initiatives that contribute to developing a culture of student leadership.
+With this understanding, Mercersburg has intentionally and purposefully put in place a number of initiatives that contribute to developing a culture of student leadership.
 With greater responsibility and investment in the school, students learn to live up to expectations rather than conform to rules.
-Though only a few leadership opportunities are outlined below, moments for action are woven through almost every facet of student life.
-From proctors in nearly every building, to ushers, club representatives, and academic center ambassadors, there are plenty of opportunities for leadership.
+Though only a few leadership opportunities are outlined below, moments for action are woven through almost every facet of student life, from proctors in nearly every building to ushers, club representatives, academic center ambassadors, and more.

-The prefect position is offered to those students in their upper-middler (11th-grade) and/or senior years who demonstrate a willingness to accept roles of leadership and responsibility within the school community.
+Students in their 11th-grade and/or senior years who live the school’s mission and demonstrate character that exemplifies the school’s values are selected to serve as prefects.
 At least one prefect lives on each floor of every dormitory and is responsible for the supervision of the students who live there.
 They support all rules that govern personal conduct, standards of living, and adherence to those parts of the daily schedule that affect dorm life.
-Prefects counsel students who might be experiencing difficulties, and are liaisons between faculty members and students in the dorm.
-In addition to hosting weekly floor meetings, prefects may have school-wide responsibilities, such as leading Inbound (the new-student orientation held each fall).

 Peer Group Leaders

-The Student Council is comprised of a president, a vice president, an executive member at large, a director of finance, a director of student activities, and includes a faculty adviser.
+The Student Council is comprised of a president, a vice president, an executive member at large, a director of finance, and a director of student activities, and includes a faculty grade dean.
 The students run for these positions and are elected by their peers.
 Each class has a class council with similar positions.
-These councils speak for the group they represent and vouch for student interests.
+These councils speak for the group they represent and advocate for student interests.
 A lot of this work is done behind the scenes.

 Additional Leadership Opportunities